University Graduation Requirements

 Students who will complete all requirements for the degree during the first Three-Week Summer Session are August graduates, but may request permission to attend the May commencement ceremony.
 Students completing all requirements for the degree in January may attend the prior December ceremony; and students completing all requirements in August may attend the following December ceremony.

-All licensure programs, except the MSTReading, require either a student teaching or internship assignment.
-In addition, students must have a passing score on a Praxis II content exam in the area of certification, unless the field is exempted by the State Superintendent.
-A passing score on the Foundations of Reading Test (FORT) is required for Special Education and Reading teacher, Reading specialists for licensure.
+All licensure programs require either a student teaching/externship or internship assignment.
+In addition, students must demonstrate content area proficiency through either earning a minimum 3.0/4.0 GPA in content courses or through obtaining a passing score on the appropriate Praxis II exam.
 The standardized examination and passing score shall be determined by the State Superintendent.
-Application forms for these assignments are available from and must be filed in the Field Experience, Licensing and Certification Office (Centennial 3102).
 Students must apply for field experience assignments one year in advance.
 Applications must be filed by the last day of final examinations in December for a summer or first-semester placement or by the last day of final examinations in May for a second-semester placement.

-Failure to meet application deadlines may result in a delay of the student teaching or internship assignment.
+Failure to meet application deadlines may result in a delay of the student teaching/externship or internship assignment.

 Candidates who satisfactorily complete all requirements in a teacher licensure program may ask the University to recommend them for teaching licenses.
 A College of Education and Human Sciences graduate who desires to teach in Wisconsin will apply for that license using the WI Department of Public Instruction’s (DPI), ELO (Electronic Licensing Online).

 Upon completion of all program and University requirements, a student’s information will be forwarded to WI DPI verifying program completion, (including the completion of all required tests), that a degree has been awarded, and what programs the teaching candidate shall be licensed in.
-Candidates will then apply for their 5 year Initial License, using a credit card (debit cards are not accepted) and after processing, will access their account and print their own license.
+Candidates will then apply for their license.